BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 ## Menus displaying players stats
 You may also use menus to display the stats of a player.
 Just use [placeholders](Scripting/Building-Blocks/Placeholders-List.md) in the text or for the amount of an item.

-For example try displaying a players money using the placeholder from [Vault integration](http://dev.bukkit.org/bukkit-plugins/vault/) or use [PlaceholderAPI](../Documentation/Scripting/Building-Blocks/Integration-List.md#placeholderapi) to show placeholders from many other plugins.
+For example, try displaying a players money using the placeholder from [Vault integration](http://dev.bukkit.org/bukkit-plugins/vault/) or use [PlaceholderAPI](../Documentation/Scripting/Building-Blocks/Integrations-List/Administration/PlaceholderAPI.md) to show placeholders from many other plugins.